 We expand on these and other types of abuse that have been held to qualify applicants for VAWA protection below.

-If you need help with a domestic violence situation, the websites for the following organizations are a good first step toward getting it.
+If you need help with a domestic violence situation, the following organizations' websites are a good first step.
 When looking for help, remember to consider how private your computer, Internet, and phone use are.
 Consider whether there's anything you can and should do to prevent someone else from learning that you're doing research or seeking help.
-Some victims, for instance, might use the same computer or device as the abuser, or might have a phone plan that allows the abuser to see the calls they make and receive.
+Some victims, for instance, might use the same computer or device as the abuser, or might have a phone plan that allows the abuser to see calls they make and receive.
 Other kinds of technology, like home security cameras and GPS in phones and cars, can also allow for monitoring by the abuser.

-Physical violence is fairly self-explanatory.
+Physical violence as a form of abuse is fairly self-explanatory.
 It might include punching, slapping, kicking, or otherwise hurting the victim.
 It might be done with or without weapons or other instrumentalities.
 It could include threats of future violence, as well.

 Medical and police reports, as well as photos of bruises and so on, can be very helpful in proving this types of abuse.

-The violence or threats of violence need not be limited to the immigrant spouse or child.
-If the U.S. abuser harms, harasses, or threatens to harm the immigrant's children or other family, friends, pets, or contacts, that too is a form of abuse.
+To qualify as abuse, the violence or threats of violence need not be limited to the immigrant spouse or child.
+If the U.S. abuser harms, harasses, or threatens to harm the immigrant's children or other family, friends, pets, or contacts, that too is considered a form of abuse.

 An abuser might humiliate a spouse or child, or cause them to fear the consequences if they fail to comply with the abuser's demands or attempt to leave.